ragul253/Tamilselvi-AI-basic-assistant-/README.md

 ## Overview

 Tamilselvi is a simple typing-based AI assistant created by Ragul Loganathan.
-It utilizes the Google Bard API to deliver answers and has been developed using Python.
+It utilizes the Google Gemini API to deliver answers and has been developed using Python.
 The assistant includes the `gtts` pip package for text-to-speech functionality.

 ## Features